Cypress-Fairbanks Independent School District: Other Facilities

-The current headquarters is in Cypress, and is known as the Mark Henry Administration Building.
-In 2023, administrative departments moved buildings.
+In 2023, the district administrative departments moved to a new headquarters building located in Cypress.
+Known as the Mark Henry, Ed.D.
+Administration Building (MHAB), it is named for a previous district superintendent who retired at the end of 2023 after twelve years in the role.

 The previous district headquarters was in northwest unincorporated Harris County.
 It was the 136000 sqft Instructional Support Center (ISC), a former shopping center that was previously owned by the Federal Deposit Insurance Corporation (FDIC).
-The district purchased it for $1.4 million, with the previous tenants being a part of the CFISD agreement to purchase the building.
-After the purchase, CFISD renovated 123000 sqft of the facility.
-The district had spent $9 million to build its previous headquarters on Windfern Road, which had opened in 1978.
+The district purchased it for $1.4 million, then renovated 123000 sqft of the facility.
+The district spent $9 million to build its previous headquarters on Windfern Road, which opened in 1978.